 But for those who want to make a charitable impact, the tax code materially assists that impact:

 - First, for lifetime gifts to charity, the internal revenue code allows a tax deduction for the value of the property given.
 While there are limits on the deduction, for most gifts and donors, those limits (60% of the donor’s adjusted gross income) are rarely met.
-In 2020, cash donations are deductible up to 100% of adjusted gross income rather than the standard limit of 60%.
+At the present, cash donations are deductible up to 100% of adjusted gross income rather than the standard limit of 60%.

 - Second, for those who want to give stock (or another capital asset) rather than cash, the code provides the additional benefit of allowing the tax deduction for the full value of the stock up to 30% of adjusted gross income without the need to recognize any capital gain income inherent in the shares.
 Any excess can be carried forward.
 For example, if the Howards purchased Apple stock for $10,000 that is now worth $210,000, they could give that stock to the hospital and take a $210,000 tax deduction (up to 30% of adjusted gross income).
 If instead they sold the stock, they would incur a $40,000 tax bill due to the $200,000 appreciation in the liquidated shares.